-- 4. It is well-established that false reference pricing violates state and federal law.
-Even so, sellers, including REV, continue to use the tactic because they know they will be able to increase sales and profits by tricking consumers into making purchasing decisions based on the advertised reference prices.
-The information available to consumers varies for different types of products; nonetheless, consumers frequently lack full information about products and as a result often use information from sellers to make purchase decisions. - 5.
-Through its false and misleading marketing, advertising, and pricing scheme alleged herein, REV violated, and continues to violate, federal law and various state consumer protection laws, which prohibit the advertisement of goods for sale discounted from false former prices.
-These laws also prohibit the dissemination of misleading statements about the existence and amount of price reductions.
+4. It is well-established that false reference pricing violates federal law and various state consumer protection laws.
+Even so, sellers, including Children's Place, continue to use the tactic because they know they will be able to increase sales and profits by tricking consumers into making purchasing decisions based on the advertised reference prices.
+The information available to consumers varies for different types of products; nonetheless, consumers frequently lack full information about products and as a result often use information from sellers to make purchase decisions.

+Through its false and misleading marketing, advertising, and pricing scheme 25 5. alleged herein, Children's Place violated, and continues to violate, federal law and various state consumer protection laws, which prohibit false advertising and unfair or deceptive trade practices, the advertisement of goods for sale discounted from false former prices, and 28 the dissemination of misleading statements about the existence and amount of price reductions.
 Specifically, Defendant violated and continues to violate:

-- a.
+a.
 California's Unfair Competition Law ("UCL"), CAL.
-Bus. & Prof. Code §§ 17200, et seq.; - b.
+BUS. & PROF. CODE §§ 17200, et seq.;

+b.
 California's False Advertising Law ("FAL"), CAL.
-BUS. & PROF. CODE §§ 17500, et seq.; and - c.
+BUS. & PROF. CODE §§ 17500, et seq.; and c.
 California Consumer Legal Remedies Act ("CLRA"), CAL.
 CIV.
-CODE §§ 1750, et seq. - 6.
-Plaintiff brings this action on behalf of herself and other similarly situated consumers who have purchased one or more products through dressbarn.com that were deceptively represented as discounted from a false reference price.
+CODE §§ 1750, et seq.

+6. Plaintiff brings this action on behalf of herself and other similarly situated consumers who have purchased one or more products through childrensplace.com that was deceptively represented as discounted from a false reference price.
 Plaintiff seeks to halt the dissemination of this false, misleading, and deceptive pricing scheme, to correct the false and misleading perception it has created in the minds of consumers, and to obtain redress for those who have purchased products tainted by this deceptive pricing scheme.
-Plaintiff also seeks to enjoin Defendant from using false and misleading misrepresentations regarding former price comparisons in its labeling, marketing, and advertising permanently.
-Furthermore, Plaintiff seeks to obtain actual, statutory, and punitive damages, restitution, injunctive relief, reasonable costs and attorneys' fees, and other appropriate relief in the amount by which Defendant was unjustly enriched as a result of its sales offered at a false discount.
+Plaintiff also seeks to enjoin Defendant from using misrepresentations regarding former price comparisons in its labeling, marketing, and advertising permanently.
+Furthermore, Plaintiff seeks to obtain actual, statutory, and punitive damages, restitution, injunctive relief, reasonable costs and attorney's fees, and other appropriate relief in the amount by which Defendant was unjustly enriched as a result of its sales offered at a false discount.

-II.
 JURISDICTION AND VENUE

-- 7. This Court has original jurisdiction of this action pursuant to the Class Action Fairness Act, 28 U.S.C. § 1332(d)(2).
-The matter in controversy, exclusive of interest and costs, exceeds the sum or value of \$5,000,000 and at least some members of the proposed Class (defined below) have a different citizenship from Defendant. - 8.
-The Central District of California has personal jurisdiction over Defendant and is the proper venue for this action pursuant to 28 U.S.C. § 1391(b)(1) in the Plaintiff resides and was injured in this district wherein a substantial part of the events or omissions giving operation of its e-commerce website dressbarn.com.
+7. This Court has original jurisdiction over this action pursuant to the Class Action Fairness Act, 28 U.S.C. § 1332(d)(2).
+The matter in controversy, exclusive of interest and costs, exceeds the sum or value of \$5,000,000 and at least some members of the proposed Class (defined below) have a different citizenship from Defendant.

+8. The Central District of California has personal jurisdiction over Defendant and is the proper venue for this action pursuant to 28 U.S.C. § 1391(b)(1) in that Plaintiff Gabriela Gonzalez resides and was injured in this district wherein a substantial part of the events or omissions giving rise of her claims occurred.
+Further, Defendant is a corporation or other business entity that conducts substantial business in this district and has sufficient minimum contacts in California, and/or otherwise intentionally avails itself to the California market through the operation of its e-commerce website.